Simulator coverage

 diff -f (required) Diff live config vs file

-version Print client and server version
+version --client, -o Print client and server version

 cluster-info dump Display cluster endpoints